bokub/ha-history-stats/README.md

 -----------------

-The `history_stats` sensor platform provides quick statistics about another component, using data from the history.
+The `history_stats` sensor platform provides quick statistics about another component or platforms, using data from the [history](/components/history/).

 It can track how long the component has been in a specific state, in a custom time period.

-Examples of what you can track :
+Examples of what you can track:

 - How long you were at home this week
 - How long the lights were ON yesterday
 - How long you watched TV today